Lavz-8/To-Do-list/README.md

 ## Features
 - **Add Tasks**: Users can add new tasks to their to-do list.
 - **Delete Tasks**: Users can delete tasks that are no longer needed.
-- **Mark as Completed**: Users can mark tasks as completed, helping them keep track of their progress.
 - **Persistent Storage**: Tasks are saved in the browser's local storage, so they persist even after the page is refreshed.

 ## Installation